solectrus/configurator/test/snapshots/services/ReadmeGenerator/de/balcony–power-plant.md

 docker compose up -d
 ```

 This command will download the Docker images and start the containers.
 This might take a while, depending on your internet connection and the performance of your machine.
-A little Raspberry will take a few minutes for the first start.
+It can take a few minutes for the first start.

 Check if all containers are running fine with the following command: